 It’s true that there are issues around drug pricing and availability and we’re pushing for companies to make new treatments available at a fair price.
 We would hope that if cannabinoids were to be shown to be safe and effective enough to make it to the clinic, they would be made available at a fair price for all patients who might benefit from them.

 Right now, there simply isn’t enough evidence to prove that cannabinoids – whether natural or synthetic – can effectively treat cancer in patients, although research is ongoing.
-And there’s certainly no evidence that ‘street’ cannabis can treat cancer.
+And there’s certainly no evidence that cannabis bought on the street can treat cancer.

 We’re supportive of properly conducted scientific research into cannabis and its derivatives that could benefit cancer patients.
 Many researchers are actively exploring this approach, and Cancer Research UK is supporting, and will continue to support, scientifically robust research into cannabis and cannabinoids that reaches the high-quality standards set by our funding committees.